daeken/Benjen/daeken.com/entries/rms-is-a-traitor-to-the-free-software-communi.md

-#title RMS is a traitor to the Free Software community
+title: RMS is a traitor to the Free Software community
-#date 2009-09-26
+date: 2009-09-26

 Yesterday I read about a [comment from RMS at Software Freedom Day in Boston](http://www.osnews.com/story/22225/RMS_De_Icaza_Traitor_to_Free_Software_Community).
 He referred to Miguel de Icaza as "basically a traitor to the Free Software community".
 Sorry, but this is too much, even for him.